utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ## Next steps

-Now that you understand the fundamentals of managing and using workspaces, you might want to track activities in a workspace:
+After learning about the fundamentals of managing and using workspaces, you might want to track activities in a workspace:

 * To learn about the workspace changelog and how to use it to track recent activity, visit [Viewing workspace activity](/docs/collaborating-in-postman/using-workspaces/changelog-and-restoring-collections/).